EFLW-1.5K End Fed Long Wire Antenna / 160-6m / 1500W-max. / TUNER needed /

 - Antenna polarization is determined by your installation.
 Vertical, horizontal, or both can be accomplished.

-- Due possible common mode currents on your feeder we recommend using CMC-Common Mode Choke/Line isolator such as CMC-154-3K to keep RF away from you and your equipment.
+- Due to possible common mode currents on your feeder we recommend using CMC-Common Mode Choke/Line isolator such as CMC-154-3K to keep RF away from you and your equipment.
 It will also help you on receive by filtering induced noise from various sources.